“Teachers are as a class the members of a community most likely to have informed and

 Hall's true story moved swiftly from an isolated small rural county incident to become a much publicized legal battle in South Carolina, concluding some years later at the doorstep of the United States Fourth Circuit Court of Appeals in Richmond Virginia.
 It became yet another victory for the rights of public employees to address matters of public concern.
 Indeed, the constitutional right of free speech was, once again AFFIRMED.

 Hall v.
-Marion School District II (1994) was viewed by many school administrators as possible threat to their hegemony over their teachers, and by teachers and teacher unions as validation of their right to speak out on educational issues without fear of reprisal.
+Marion School District II (1994) was viewed by many school administrators as a possible threat to their hegemony over their teachers, and by teachers and teacher unions as validation of their right to speak out on educational issues without fear of reprisal.